btubbs/pomegranate/README.md

 .sql migration files created by Pomegranate are the exact SQL that will be run at migration time; you will get the same result whether you call `pmg forward`, or feed a forward.sql file to `psql`, or attach the forward.sql file to a change control ticket and have your DBA run it.
-Postgres' best-in-class support for [transactional DDL](https://wiki.postgresql.org/wiki/Transactional_DDL_in_PostgreSQL:_A_Competitive_Analysis) makes this safety and transparency possible.
+Postgres's best-in-class support for [transactional DDL](https://wiki.postgresql.org/wiki/Transactional_DDL_in_PostgreSQL:_A_Competitive_Analysis) makes this safety and transparency possible.